-The Junior Suites located on the upper deck have king size beds, a desk, chair, dresser, two hanging closets, windows throughout the side of the cabin, and bathroom with a spacious shower.
+The Junior Suites located on the upper deck have king-size beds, a desk, chair, dresser, two hanging closets, windows throughout the side of the cabin, and a bathroom with a spacious shower.
 Two suites have fixed king beds, two have twin beds that can be configured as a king.

 The Single’s Suites located on the main deck have a queen size bed, desk, chair, hanging closet, large windows, private en suite bathroom and shower and allow just one guest per cabin.

 Standard Cabins located on the lower deck has a desk, private en suite bathrooms with showers and have portholes.
 There are four queen bed cabins and two twins.

 The diving takes place on the spacious dive Dhoni, which is equipped with a toilet, two warm deck showers, first aid equipment and oxygen.
 All dive equipment is stored on the Dhoni.